luiswirth/bsc-thesis/src/matter/fem.typ

 Now we are just missing an element matrix provider for the scalar mass bilinear form.
-Luckily there exists a closed form solution, for this integral, which only depends on the volume of the cell.
+Luckily there exists a closed form solution, for this integral, which only depends on the volume of the cell @hiptmair:numpde, @douglas:feec-book.
 $
   integral_K lambda_i lambda_j vol
   = abs(K)/((n+2)(n+1)) (1 + delta_(i j))
 $
-derived from this more general integral formula for powers of barycentric coordinate functions
+derived from this more general integral formula for powers of barycentric coordinate functions @hiptmair:numpde
 $
   integral_K lambda_0^(alpha_0) dots.c lambda_n^(alpha_n) vol
   =